 3. Blueberry Avocado Greek Yoghurt Smoothie – this smoothie is one of the most perfect breakfast ideas for kids who turn their noses up at fruit, especially if their favourite colour is blue!

 Apple smoothie recipes seem to be few and far between but my kids love apples to I was determined to track some down!
 These would be very tempting served up in an apple green tumbler!

 1. Apple Pie Smoothie – what child would say no to a drink that tastes just like apple pie?

 2. Kid Friendly Red Apple Banana Smoothie Recipe with Omega-3 & DHA – we love that smoothies are such an easy way to fill our kids up with vitamins and minerals, and this smoothie really packs a punch with Omega-3 and DHA too!

 3. Simple Apple Smoothie – for a warming taste of Fall try this simple apple smoothie which contains walnuts for added Omega-3 goodness.

 Strawberry Smoothie Recipes for Kids

 If your kids prefer strawberries then don’t worry because we’ve scoured the web to find some of the best strawberry smoothie recipes for them to enjoy at breakfast time.

 1. Easy Strawberry Smoothie Recipe – this smoothie is packed full of fresh fruit, calcium, vitamins, protein and fibre, making it one of the healthier breakfast ideas for kids.

-And there you have it, 12 easy smoothie recipes that make great breakfast ideas for kids (and moms too) to get the day off to a great start.
+And there you have it, 15 smoothies for kids recipes that make great breakfast recipes for children (and moms too) to get the day off to a great start.